 As you can see, the first place to see autumn colors is Nara Prefecture, which is at its peak in late November.
 Most of the other areas are concentrated in early December.

 1. (Osaka) Osaka Castle Park: Autumn Foliage with the Beautiful Castle Tower

 Autumn in Osaka is incredible.
 And Osaka Castle Park is a spot where you can feel the soothing seasonal colors, but without straying far from the city center.
 The combination of colorful trees and towering castle in between makes for postcard-perfect photos that'll make you the envy of all your Instagram followers.

-The best time to see autumn leaves: early November to mid-December
+・Best time to see autumn leaves: Early November to mid-December

 2. (Osaka) Minoo Park: Enjoy Autumn Leaves in Osaka

 Minoo Park, located in Osaka's Mino City, is a long 8.8 hectare park located in the corner of the Meiji-no-mori Mino Quasi-National Park.
 If you walk about 2.8km on the well-maintained promenade, you'll reach Minoo Falls, which cascades from a majestic height of 33 meters.
 You can see the autumn leaves right near here too.
 On the way, you can see shops selling fried maple leaves, which are sweet in flavor - a must-try when you visit Kansai in autumn.

 ・Best time to see autumn leaves in Osaka: Mid-November to early December

 Bishamon-do Temple is a historical monument and ancient tomb for nobles.
 Located on a hillside overlooking the Yamashina Basin, you can enjoy the scenery of maple trees, azaleas, and other trees.
 Going up the stone steps to the shrine, you'll walk through a crimson tunnel of leaves, making for an incredibly tranquil atmosphere.